Nexus-Mods/node-loot/README.md

 [10] Once all relevant functionality has been fully tested, submit a pull request.

 [10.1] Go back to the gamebryo-plugin-management extension and ensure the package file's loot dependency change is reverted.
+It's a good idea to `rm -rf node_modules` just in case.

 [11] Once the PR has been merged, go to the gamebryo-plugin-management extension directory and run `yarn upgrade-interactive` - use the interface to upgrade the loot dependency to the latest version.